-The implementation of this e-Safety and ICT Acceptable Use policy will be monitored by the Safeguarding and Health and Safety Lead Officer/ LGB Safeguarding Governors Mr David Bunkell.
+The implementation of this online safety and ICT Acceptable Use policy will be monitored by the Safeguarding and Health and Safety Lead Officer/ LGB Safeguarding Governors David Bunkell.

-Monitoring will take place at regular intervals: annually.
+Monitoring will take place at regular intervals or at least.

-The Trustees/LGB will receive a report on the implementation of the e-Safety policy generated by the monitoring group (which will include anonymous details of e-safety incidents) at regular intervals (annually mid year)
+The Trustees/LGB will receive a report on the implementation of the online safety policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals (annually).

-The e-Safety policy will be reviewed annually or more regularly in the light of any significant new developments in the use of the technologies, new threats to e-safety or incidents that have taken place.
-The anticipated review date will be: February 2021.
+The online safety policy will be reviewed annually or more regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.
+The anticipated review date will be: November 2022.

-Should serious e-Safety incidents take place, the following external persons/agencies be informed (Trust Safeguarding&Health and Safety Lead &Data Protection Officer/ Police/Gordon Darley Diocese of Norwich/ ICT Network team/RM Unify)
+Should serious online safety incidents take place, the following external persons/agencies be informed (Trust Safeguarding & Health and Safety Lead & Data Protection Officer/ Police/ ICT Network team/RM Unify)

-The academy will monitor the impact of the policy using:
+The academy will monitor the impact of the policy using

 - Logs of reported incidents

 - Monitoring logs of internet activity (including sites visited)

 - Internal monitoring data for network activity

 - Surveys/questionnaires of

 - -Pupils/students

 - -Parents/carers

+- -Staff